"You shall be welcome."

 Each play page of the website contains additional information about the play, including articles, photos, and study guides, to help you make an educated decision.

 Free parking is available near all the Festival theatres.
 Festival guests can park free in designated Southern Utah University parking lots.
 (See map.)

 There is no dress code.
 Many choose to wear casual attire.
 Consider wearing layers in anticipation of the weather in the outdoor Engelstad Shakespeare Theatre.
 Also, the air conditioner of the Randall L. Jones Theatre could cause you to want a sweater.

 Seating assignments are valid only until the performance begins.
 Latecomers will be seated only during an appropriate break in the play's action, in available seats, as determined by management.
 Assigned seats will be accessible at intermission.

 Tickets may be reprinted at any ticket office with proof of identification.
-However, please arrive early at our ticket office in the Eileen and Allen Anes Studio Theatre to facilitate this process.
+However, please arrive early at our ticket office near the Eileen and Allen Anes Studio Theatre to facilitate this process.

 The Festival provides two activities where you can meet the actors.